ztstra/aesthetic-windows-10-config/README.md

 # My Windows 10 Config
 ![cli screenshot](screenshot.png)
 ![desktop screenshot](screenshot2.png)

+Terminal opens with a random image.
+Add images into i/wezterm/backdrops/

 Desktop wallpaper: https://wallhaven.cc/w/gw7z33

 > The fonts I use with this config are Fira Code and JetBrains

 # Intro